uw-pluverse/perses/README.md

 ### For Developers ###

-Perses is written in Java 8, and built with [Bazel](https://bazel.build/).
+Perses is written in combination of Java 8 and Kotlin, and built with [Bazel](https://bazel.build/).

 To build, run